Beyond the Edge of Function: Unraveling the Patterns of Type Recovery in Binary Code: Background

 \subsection{Binary Code Semantics Representation}

 During the compilation process, the transformation from source code to binary code results in the loss of structural information, such as function boundaries and branch transitions, as well as semantic information including function names and variable names.
 This inherent information loss presents unique challenges in binary code analysis, leading to the emergence of specific tasks such as Binary Code Similarity Detection (BCSD) \cite{yang2023towards, yang2023Asteria-Pro}, variable type prediction \cite{zhu2024tygr, chen2021augmenting}, and function name prediction \cite{han2021issta, song2024bin2summary}.
-These tasks invariably require accurate semantic representation of binary code.
+These tasks invariably require an accurate semantic representation of binary code.
 Logically, there are typically two main modeling paradigms for representing the semantics of binary code: sequence modeling and graph modeling.

 \textbf{Sequence Modeling.} Binary code can be represented as assembly instructions or pseudo code, which inherently take a sequential form similar to natural language, making them suitable for sequence modeling.
 Tokenization presents the primary technical challenge due to binary instructions' fine-grained structural components, which include opcodes, operands, and other auxiliary tokens.
-The current leading method PalmTree \cite{li2021palmtree} employs a rule-based approach, treating each instruction as an independent statement unit for segmentation.
-Considering that sequence representation struggles to fully preserve structural information such as program control flow, PalmTree enhances its semantic understanding of binary code by integrating multiple pre-training tasks, including Masked Language Modeling (MLM) and Context Window Prediction (CWP).
-The resulting embedding vectors serve as semantic representations of binary code, providing foundational support for downstream tasks.
+The current leading method, PalmTree \cite{li2021palmtree}, employs a rule-based approach, treating each instruction as an independent statement unit for segmentation.
+Considering that sequence representation struggles to fully preserve structural information such as program control flow, PalmTree enhances its semantic understanding of binary code by integrating multiple pre-training tasks, including Masked Language Modeling (MLM) and Context Window Prediction (CWP). {Since assembly instructions lack comprehensible semantic information, CLAP \cite{wang2024clap} was the first to propose using natural language supervision to learn semantic representations of binary code, connecting natural language with binary code.} The resulting embedding vectors serve as semantic representations of binary code, providing foundational support for downstream tasks.

 \textbf{Graph Modeling.} Binary code also exists in graphical forms, such as control flow graphs (CFG) of assembly code and Abstract Syntax Tree (AST) of pseudo code, where the topological features provide rich structural information.
 IRBinDiff \cite{shang2024binary} embeds each token in a basic block and then aggregates them into the embedding CFG node, using the jump relationships as edges to generate the embedding of the entire graph.
 For the AST, DIRE \cite{lacomis2019dire} decouples each AST node into three components: syntactic type, data type, and node name, using their concatenation as the initial node embedding, and learns the representation of the entire graph during the training process.